Aldaviva/Unfucked/Readme.md

     - Delete without throwing an exception on missing directories
 - DNS
     - Fluent resolving method
+    - If you need to resolve anything other than an A or AAAA record, take a look at [DnsClient.NET](https://www.nuget.org/packages/DnsClient) instead
 - Enumerables
     - Filter out `null` values
     - Add multiple values at once